ezequieldlrosa/isles24/README.md

 ## License
-Users of the ISLES'24 data must abide by the Data Usage Policy and the OPEN DATA license, following the definitions of “https://opendata.swiss/en/terms-of-use” on open data use.
+The dataset is released under the CC BY-NC (Attribution-NonCommercial) license.
+Users of the ISLES'24 data must abide by the Data Usage Policy and the OPEN DATA license, following the definitions of “https://opendata.swiss/en” on open data use.
 The ISLES'24 repository is under the MIT License.

 ## Contact
 Please email [Ezequiel de la Rosa](ezequiel.delarosa@uzh.ch) for questions not fitting in a Github issue.